Changes to emissions testing

 Emissions testing is changing this month with the introduction of the Worldwide Harmonised Light Vehicle Test Procedure (WLTP).
 WLTP is used to measure C02 emissions, fuel consumption and pollutants.
 It replaces the outdated New European Driving Cycle (NEDC) test introduced in the 1980s, which was based on theoretical driving, whereas the new test determines values using real-driving data.

-WLTP is 30 minutes - 10 minutes longer than NEDC.
-The test is divided into 4 parts consisting of different speeds, stops, acceleration and braking phases.
+WLTP takes 30 minutes - 10 minutes longer than NEDC.
+The test is divided into four parts consisting of different speeds, stops, acceleration and braking phases.
 Powertrains and weights are also tested, as well as aerodynamics and rolling resistance of optional equipment, such as bigger tyres.
-This improved test means that the proportion of time at a standstill is reduced from 25% to 13%, the length of the test cycle increases from 11km to 23.5km, and the average speed rises from 46.6km/h to 34km/h.
+This improved test means that the proportion of time at a standstill is reduced from 25 to 13 percent, the length of the test cycle increases from around 6 miles to 15 miles, and the average speed rises from 21mph to 30mph.

 The overall aim of the new test process is to present consumers and manufacturers with more accurate information about how a vehicle performs in actual on-the-road conditions.